foldedtoad/raspberry-pi-oled/README.md

 ```
 	$ touch ~/.hushlogin
 ```
 This will considerably shorten the time until a useful command line prompt appears.

+## Using alternative fonts
 While you're accessing the OLED-based console, you can manually change the font to the “tom-thumb” font with the following command.
 ```
 	$ setfont tom-thumb